Skis and carriages: Surprising ways Amazon delivers to remote areas

-(WJW) – If you live in a city, ordering from Amazon is a cinch.
+(WJW) — Ordering from Amazon is a cinch if you live in a city.
 There are many places where an Amazon truck can’t drive, however.
 In those cases, the company deploys some unusual modes of transport to deliver, including skis, motorbikes, helicopters and horse-drawn carriages.

 These are some of Amazon’s most remote delivery destinations.